Robinson R22: Accidents and incidents

-Since the R22 received FAA certification in March 1979, Robinson has delivered 4620 R22 helicopters.
-The R22 had 182 fatal accidents between March 1979 and June 2010 from a total of 1230 incidents.
+Since the R22 received FAA certification in March 1979, Robinson has delivered 4,800 R22 helicopters up to 2019.
+The R22 had 182 fatal accidents between March 1979 and June 2010 from a total of 1,230 incidents.
 In late 1981, the R22 had its type certificate temporarily revoked by the Federal Aviation Administration due to delamination of a main rotor blade.
 The cause of the delamination was determined to be contamination of one of the bonded parts during a priming operation performed at an outside vendor.
 In response, Robinson Helicopter Company instituted stringent quality procedures and requirements, and replaced all main rotor blades on the fleet of 33 helicopters in service at the time.

 In the early 1980s, the R22 experienced a number of student-pilot related accidents due to the R22's use as a primary flight trainer.
 Believing the number of accidents was the result of insufficient training and lax standards, Robinson established the Robinson Pilot Safety Course in 1982 to educate Certified Flight Instructors transitioning from larger helicopters to the new, smaller R22.
 After the introduction of the Robinson Pilot Safety Course, the rate of fatal R22 accidents declined from 3.7 per 100,000 flight hours in 1983 to 0.97 per 100,000 flight hours for the 12 months preceding July 1995.
 Robinson's statistics show the rate of fatal R22 accidents per 100,000 flight hours fell from 6.0 in 1982 to 0.7 in 1997.
 As of 2012, more than 17,000 students have gone through the course.